rfwlab/rfw/docs/articles/guide/features.md

 rfw focuses on delivering a productive Go‑first workflow for the web.
 Instead of layering a virtual DOM over browser APIs, the framework maps state changes directly to the real DOM.
+A lightweight routine named **Selective DOM Patching** compares new markup with existing nodes and mutates them in place.
 Below are some of the ideas that make it stand out.

 ## Direct DOM binding

 Every component renders straight into real DOM nodes.
-When a piece of state changes rfw updates only the affected elements – no diffing pass or virtual tree is required.
-This keeps the runtime small and easy to reason about.
+When a piece of state changes rfw applies Selective DOM Patching to update only the affected elements.
+No separate virtual tree is created, keeping the runtime small, predictable and easy to reason about.

 ## Go‑centric development